 - Login to Peek Admin,

 - Go to plugin "PowerOn ADMS Diagram Loader"

 - Go to the "Edit App Server Settings" tab.

 - Update "Environment Name" to a value from "ENMAC"."ENVIRONMENT_LIST"."ENVIRONMENT_NAME" that you wish the diagram to load with.

-- Click Save
+- · Click Save

-- Restart the peek agent.
+- Run the following as peek on the peek server to force a reload of the data: